 But the ‘Ohm From Ohm’ tour saw RODNEY CROMWELL, THE FRIXION and VIEON undertake a two part six date jaunt around England – “Lloyd from THE FRIXION got in touch and said he was putting together something and would I want to be involved” said RODNEY CROMWELL mainman Adam Cresswell, “I really liked THE FRIXION already so it was a no-brainer.”

-However, friendly expansion was what was behind the invitation as Cresswell remembered: “Lloyd had already asked Gary from NATURE OF WIRES and admitted that his main priority was just trying to nick our fans – which was fine by me”.
+However, friendly expansion was what was behind the invitation as Cresswell remembered: “Lloyd admitted that his main priority was just trying to nick our fans – which was fine by me”.

-With NATURE OF WIRES already on the Northern electronic indie label Analogue Trash and THE FRIXION about to sign, it was natural to ask another act on the roster VIEON to join the convoy: “I’d played with them before and with Analogue Trash involved at that point too, it all came together” Cresswell recalled, “I don’t think many synth bands find it easy to find gigs, so to pool our resources and work together made a lot of sense”.
+With THE FRIXION about to sign for indie label Analogue Trash, it was natural to ask another act on the roster VIEON to join the convoy: “I’d played with them before and with Analogue Trash involved at that point too, it all came together” Cresswell recalled, “I don’t think many synth bands find it easy to find gigs, so to pool our resources and work together made a lot of sense”.

 One misconception that music fans often have about live work is that a one-off show requires less rehearsal time than a tour.
 The same effort is required and with many acts including some so-called rock bands needing to use electronic backing tracks for practical as well as aesthetic reasons, there is a lot of work needing to be done before any rehearsal can even take place.